subframe7536/yaak/README.md

 ## Contribution Policy

-Yaak is open source, but only accepting contributions for bug fixes.
+Yaak is open source but only accepting contributions for bug fixes.
 To get started, visit [`DEVELOPMENT.md`](DEVELOPMENT.md) for tips on setting up your environment.

 ## Useful Resources